Seraphic-Studio/Minecraft-Bedrock-Version-Downloader/README.md

 - `--api URL`: Custom version list API URL
 - `--search QUERY`: Search versions by name

-## Beta Version Authentication

-Beta versions require authentication with Microsoft.
-You need to:

 1. Be subscribed to the Minecraft Beta program
 2. Obtain an MSA (Microsoft Account) token
 3. Use the `--token` parameter when downloading